evkx/evkx.github.io/content/models/nissan/ariya/Ariya_63kWh/_index.md

 You can choose between two sound systems on the Nissan Ariya 63kWh.

-- With the DAB Audiosystem, you get six speakers with a max system output of  watts.
+- **DAB Audiosystem**: This system features six speakers and delivers a maximum output of  watts.
-- With the BOSE Premium Sound System, you get ten speakers with a max system output of  watts.
+- **BOSE Premium Sound System**: This system features ten speakers and delivers a maximum output of  watts.

 ## Lights